Information for International Students with Children

 The Greater Lynchburg Transit Company (GLTC) operates buses within the city of Lynchburg.
 Currently LC students travel on these buses for free by showing their College ID cards.
 These public buses service many areas including the College.
 Information on the bus routes is available from http://www.gltconline.com/.

-How do I get further information about immigration status for me and my child?
+How do I get further information about immigration status for my child and me?

-Immigration status for Lynchburg College is coordinated through the Office of Enrollment Services (Jonathan Fries, 434.544.8307, firstname.lastname@example.org) and the Office of International and Multicultural Services (Annette Stadtherr, 434.544.8338, email@example.com).
+Immigration status for Lynchburg College is coordinated through the Office of Enrollment Services (Sharon Walters-Bower, 434.544.8439 or firstname.lastname@example.org) and the Center for Global Education (Alex Akulli, 434.544.8688 or Akulli.A@lynchburg.edu).

 International students are encouraged to make direct connections to begin the process of receiving a student visa well in advance of the projected time of enrollment.
 Please note that arrangements must also be made separately for visa requirements for your child, meaning that your child will not be allowed into the U.S on the parent's visa.
 For more information, please refer to the Department of Homeland Security's U.S Citizenship and Immigration Services' (USCIS) website at: http://www.uscis.gov/portal/site/uscis.